-We do not recommend routinely giving paracetamol before immunisation with childhood vaccines just in case a child gets a fever or has injection site pain.
+We do not routinely recommend the giving of paracetamol before immunisation with childhood vaccines just in case a child gets a fever or has injection site pain.
 This is because a high fever or injection site pain are not very common responses.
+However, this is different with the Bexsero vaccine.

 The recommendation around the use of paracetamol for Bexsero, the meningococcal group B vaccine offered to all infants on the National Immunisation Schedule, is different.
 Fever can occur in some infants as part of their normal response to Bexsero, usually peaking around 6 hours after immunisation and settling over 24–48 hours.